-- 37. Watford Borough Council has a shared service for Revenues and Benefits, ICT, Finance, Human Resources, pest control and procurement with Three Rivers District Council.
-Both councils also share the statutory post of Chief Financial Officer (S151) the Shared Director of Finance. - 38.
-Watford Borough Council are responsible for providing the services of ICT, Human Resources, pest control and procurement whilst Three Rivers District Council are responsible for providing Finance, and Revenues and Benefits.
+- 41. Watford Borough Council has an established shared service arrangement under the lead authority model for Revenues and Benefits, ICT, Finance, Human Resources and procurement with Three Rivers District Council. - 42.
+Watford Borough Council are responsible for providing the services of ICT, Human Resources, and procurement whilst Three Rivers District Council are responsible for providing Finance, and Revenues and Benefits.
 An Executive Board of senior management from both councils are responsible for these services.
-The role of the Board covers:

-- Monitoring performance and dealing with complaints from either authority. - Resolving conflicts between competing interests amongst the authorities. - · Reviewing the governance arrangements. - Dealing with matters referred up to it by the Operations Board. - · Having overall supervision of the Shared Service. - Receiving annual reports on each service within the shared service. - 39.
-Furthermore, Watford Borough Council has entered into two shared services with St Albans District Council.
-From November 2022 Watford is the lead authority for Planning Enforcement and Building Control and from February 2023 St Albans DC is the lead authority for Legal Services.
-The aim is to ensure more resilience in these key service areas through increased capacity of the staff and their greater breadth of knowledge.
-These changes will result in enhanced quality services.
+The role of the Board covers: - Monitoring performance and dealing with complaints from either authority. - Resolving conflicts between competing interests amongst the authorities. - Reviewing the governance arrangements. - Dealing with matters referred up to it by the Operations Board. - Having overall supervision of the Shared Service. - Receiving annual reports on each service within the shared service. - 43.
+In 2022/23, Watford Borough Council entered into three shared services with St Albans City and District Council.
+From November 2022, Watford has been the lead authority for Planning Enforcement and Building Control and from February 2023 St Albans DC has the lead authority for Legal Services.
+These services are overseen by partnership boards made up of senior officers from both councils and the Head of the relevant shared service.
+These meet at east quarterly.
+They report up to a strategic board made up of the two chief executives of the respective councils, above this is a board comprising the Elected Mayor of Watford and Leader of St Albans who receive reports on the progress of all the shared services. - 44.
+The Council also shares an internal audit service which is led by the County Council and includes a number of other districts and boroughs in Hertfordshire and is known as the Shared Internal Audit Service, this is governed by a partnership board which the Chief Finance Officer sits on.